alberttheprince/rpemotes-reborn/README.md

 # Add-Ons 🛠️

-* Fixed an issue with the clipboard and adds textures to paper (/e clipboard)
+* Fixed an issue with the clipboard and added textures to paper (/e clipboard)

-* Changes umbrella texture to black (/e umbrella)
+* Changed umbrella texture to black (/e umbrella)

 # Optional Add-Ons 🛠️